Install Devin on Your Own Server

 Save the API Key

-For unattended installs, or if you loose the API Key, it can be located in opt/Devin/info.json on the server.
+If you loose the API Key, it can be located in /Library/Devin/info.json on the server.

 Connect the Server in your App